 Even if a delivery is just around the corner, you’ll still need to make sure that the food you’re sending out stays fresh and warm.
 To do this, you’ll need warming bags, as well as sturdy, temperature-controlled takeout containers for your food.

 With no-contact delivery, there is no interaction between the customer and the delivery driver.
 To help customers identify delivery drivers from a distance, make sure to outfit your cars with your logo or the name of your restaurant.

-One of the challenges of no-contact delivery is that customers will not be able to pay for their order at the door.
+One challenge you may face is that customers will not be able to pay for their order at the door.
 In this case, you’ll need to secure payment processing technology that allows for card not present transactions and tips.
 This will allow customers to pre-pay for their orders (over the phone or through a website) and eliminate the need for in-person transactions.

 Whether you’re using a third-party ordering system or not, here are some training measures to keep in mind when offering no-contact delivery.

-If you’re not using online ordering apps, the phone is the most efficient way to take delivery orders.
+If you’re not using online ordering software or third-party apps, the phone is the most efficient way to take delivery orders.
 To keep things organized, you’ll want to train a dedicated employee on how to receive delivery orders and expedite food.
-Ensure that the employee talking orders clarifies with the customer where the food will be dropped off – whether that’s at a doorstep, the lobby of an apartment building, or another location.
+Ensure that the employee taking orders clarifies with the customer where the food will be dropped off – whether that’s at a doorstep, the lobby of an apartment building, or another location.

 Keep in mind that with no-contact delivery, there is no option for the customer to pay in-person.
 As a result, you will need to train employees taking orders to also collect payments over the phone by using payment processing technology that allows for card not present transactions.

 With health and hygiene a top concern right now, it’s important to train employees on how to safely package food for delivery.
 In addition to reinforcing existing food safety and personal hygiene procedures, take extra precautions to ensure cleanliness when packaging food.
 Extra precautions can include: